anonymous-dyce/shaurya_2025/_posts/2025-11-05-tri1retro_IPYNB_2_.md

 <img src="{{ site.baseurl }}/images/csa_prex_mc.png">

 Although I had the same number of questions wrong for BI 2 and 4, I understood more of the questions in BI 2 than BI 4.
-BI 3 was roughly the same amount of questions not understood as BI 2, and each BI had one question where I did not understand the question or the concept.
+BI 3 had roughly the same amount of questions not understood as BI 2, and each BI had one question where I did not understand the question or the concept.

 [Here is the link to my corrections and approach for each missed problem](https://github.com/anonymous-dyce/shaurya_2025/issues/12)

+## Reflection Timeline:

+At the beginning of the year, I came in with only my rusty CSP knowledge.
+I had not done any programming as I had gone to India over the summer, and I had to re-look at the code on my recent full-stack project, BioSKANZ.
+I did not know anything about Java whatsoever and was only content with the Python, SQLite, JavaScript, HTML, and API knowledge I already had.

+During the Tools sprint, I, Arnav, and Ahaan worked on creating new lessons on the open coding society site.
+I wanted to gain further experience from this sprint, so I worked on integrating Gemini into FRQ questions and having the questions serve as checkpoints between each lesson.
+I later moved the Gemini prompt/response system, including my API Key, to the spring backend to ensure protection of my key (continued in "cool feature" section).

+During the Java fundamentals (CSA lessons) sprint, I made sure to do all popcorn and homework hacks, including some of the extra credit, as this will help me with my Java knowledge for the rest of the year.
+Also, it will greatly help me on my AP Exam; as I have already seen, it helped me with many of the questions on the Practice Exam.

+During the Frontend Quest sprint, I worked on submodule 1 (the overview of frontend).
+I created a module that was interactive (through FRQ and MC questions, as well as a Synergy Demo), appealing (through colorful styling, headers, and bullet points rather than paragraphs), and easy to understand (covered content at a CSSE/beginner-level CSP comprehension).